microsoftgraph/msgraph-sdk-powershell/src/Files/beta/docs/Get-MgBetaUserDriveBundle.md

 # Get-MgBetaUserDriveBundle

 ## SYNOPSIS
-Retrieve the metadata for a [bundle][] based on the unique ID of the bundle.
+Retrieve the metadata for a bundle][] based on the unique ID of the bundle.
+This API is available in the following [national cloud deployments.

 ## SYNTAX